Best cloud computing platforms

 Best cloud platform to couple with Microsoft products

+Visual Studio tools cover all the bases, whether for production or post-rollout.
 This integrated development environment is API- and extension-friendly, allowing you to customize it for your coding style.
-You can then put down the code with coding assistance, bring your apps to life, and debug them throughout the development process.
-Visual Studio comes with fantastic testing functionality so that all flaws are visible and you can refine your apps on the go.
+You can then put down the code with coding assistance, bring your apps to life, and test and debug them throughout development.

 Firm cloud region foothold